mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Costs: 1 per Jump 1 equivalent.

 SHIP OPERATION ENHANCEMENT
-Being integrated with a ship’s control systems, a psion can enhance engineering, maintenance and combat activities.
+Being integrated with a ship's control systems, a psion can enhance engineering, maintenance and combat activities.
 An integrated psion can therefore add his Psionic Strength DM to any of the following skills at no Psi point cost: Engineer (all), Gunner (all), Mechanic, Pilot